PyChrono

 print ('quat. product=', my_qconjugate % my_quat)

-my_vec = chrono.ChVectorD(1,2,3)
+my_vec = chrono.ChVector3d(1,2,3)

 my_vec_rot = my_quat.Rotate(my_vec)

-PyChrono linear algebra (ChMatrixDynamicD and ChVectorDynamicD) are interfaced with Python lists, this allows to use any third-party package to perform linear algebra operation.
+PyChrono linear algebra (ChMatrixDynamicd and ChVectorDynamicd) are interfaced with Python lists, this allows to use any third-party package to perform linear algebra operation.
 In the following example we use NumPy:

 mlist = [[1,2,3,4], [5,6,7,8], [9,10,11,12], [13,14,15,16]]

-ma = chrono.ChMatrixDynamicD()
+ma = chrono.ChMatrixDynamicd()

 ma.SetMatr(mlist) # Create a Matrix from a list.
 Size is adjusted automatically.